U.S Forces in Germany license plate

 Page credits

-Thanks to those who have directly contributed to the information on this page: Danny Armstrong, Howard Cutler, Nick Kopernik, Tim O'Connor, John Perez, Gene Underwood, and Larry Wells.
+Thanks to those who have directly contributed to the information on this page: Danny Armstrong, Howard Cutler, Nick Kopernik, Tim O'Connor, John Perez, Gene Underwood, Larry Wells, Vance Fulkerson, and someone who only identified himself as "Mike".

-Armstrong, Cutler, O'Connor, Perez, Underwood, and Wells plates are from the collections of Danny Armstrong, Howard Cutler, Tim O'Connor, John Perez, Gene Underwood, and Larry Wells, respectively.
+Armstrong, Cutler, O'Connor, Perez, Underwood, Wells, and "Mike" plates are from the collections of Danny Armstrong, Howard Cutler, Tim O'Connor, John Perez, Gene Underwood, Larry Wells, Vance Fulkerson, and someone who only identified himself as "Mike", respectively.

 This page is